 How much energy does your association use in common areas?
 Are you using traditional lightbulbs?
 Are the lights kept on when no one is using a space?
 Is your pool or hot tub a few degrees too warm?
 Are you using the most efficient pool heater for your location and type of property?
 Is the air conditioning a few degrees too cool?
 Do your parking garage fans stay on when not needed?
 Are there areas of your community with excessive outdoor or landscape lighting?
 All of these are potential places to cut costs.

 Some, like changing from traditional lighting to LED lighting, require an upfront investment but pay off that investment very quickly, resulting in long-term savings on energy, maintenance and staffing.
+Malinsky said that she purchased LEDs for the outdoor lights in her community to save on both energy and labor; the lightbulbs don’t need to be replaced as often, so they require less maintenance.
 Others, like putting light switches on motion detectors so that the lights can’t be left on with no one in the room or changing the temperature of the swimming pool, don’t require much investment to start to see savings.